MackKaputo/Exerice-tracker/README.md

 # Exerice-tracker

-A simple REACT-NodeJS application used to track workout exercises
+A simple REACT-NodeJS application used to track workout exercises / logs